ml5js/ml5-next-gen/README.md

 ## Setup

-This build uses node version 18.15.0 and npm version.
+This build uses node version 18.15.0.
+We use [Yarn](https://yarnpkg.com/) instead of npm to help us better manage dependencies from TensorFlow.js.
+Yarn is a newer package manager that is very similar to NPM.
+[Here is a cheat sheet](https://www.digitalocean.com/community/tutorials/nodejs-npm-yarn-cheatsheet) for npm vs Yarn commands.

 [Install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) and run the following commands：

 ```